turpaultn/dcase20_task4/scripts/README.md

 	- Download background training to be included in soundbank

 - 2- You have 2 scenarios to generate the base synthetic data:
-	- You download the Jams from 2020 on the DESED dataset
+	- You download the Jams from 2020 on the DESED dataset (recommended)
 	- You recreate the files thanks by launching the same parameters (random_seed, n_jobs)

 - 3- (NOT USED FOR THE BASELINE) Reverberate synthetic data: